Speakers - 2015 Great River SymposiumPage Menu

 John Pirog has been a teacher and practitioner of Chinese medicine for more than 30 years.
 Pirog graduated from Midwest College of Oriental Medicine (Chicago, IL) in 1983 and served in an internship at Lincoln Hospital (New York), where he received specialty training in the use of acupuncture for substance withdrawal.
 He later completed an acupuncture clinical residency at Chengdu College of Traditional Chinese Medicine (Chengdu, China).

 Pirog has taught acupuncture throughout his Chinese medical career, has lectured throughout the United States, and is the author of the widely-used textbook Practical Applications of Meridian Style Acupuncture.
 He is currently a professor of acupuncture and Chinese medicine at the College of Acupuncture and Oriental Medicine at Northwestern Health Sciences University.

 Whitfield Reaves, OMD, LAc

-Reaves is also the director of The Acupuncture Sports Medicine Apprenticeship Program.
-He lives in Boulder, CO and currently teaches at Southwest Acupuncture College.
-He continues to teach seminars and apprenticeship style workshops in North America and Europe.
-Reaves can be reached at his website www.whitfieldreaves.com.
+His experience in sports medicine includes the 1984 Los Angeles Olympic Games, as well as numerous track and field, cycling and other events nationally over the past 25 years.
+He is the director of The Acupuncture Sports Medicine Apprenticeship Program.
+Reaves continues to teach seminars and apprenticeship style workshops in North America and Europe.
+He can be reached at his website www.WhitfieldReaves.com.